Updated: November 13, 2025

 Workers' compensation (if with employees), general liability, cyber liability

-Online sellers can be sued for defective products even when sourcing from third-party suppliers.
+Online sellers get sued for defective products, even when third-party suppliers manufacture them.

 Contractors installing products